 Hide Your IP Address

-Moreover, your IP reveals a lot about you and can be used against you.
+Moreover, your IP reveals a lot about and can be used against you.
 For example, your IP can be used to locate your city or even your neighborhood.
 However, it cannot give away your exact location.

 With your IP hidden from the world, it’ll be next to impossible for cybercriminals, stalkers, or hackers to target you, leaving you protected from most online threats.

-Here’s more about how to hide your IP Address.
+Here’s more about

 How Can You Surf the Web Anonymously?